 Alex works on the professional development team, specializing in interdisciplinary curriculum.
 She taught 10th Grade Global Studies in Harlem as well as science in Brooklyn schools at the secondary level.
 Alex’s research interests lie within multimodalities, specifically the use of digital media in and out of the classroom.
 She is interested in the ways students use technology and digital media formally and informally to communicate their ideas and negotiate their identities.
 Alex is currently a doctoral student in the Curriculum and Teaching department at Teachers College, Columbia University.
 She holds a M.S. in Childhood Education from Lehman College and a B.A. in International Affairs from Georgia Tech University.

-Steven Azeka assists in managing the CTSC website.
+Steven assists in managing the back-end development of the CTSC website.
 He also teaches lower school technology at the Stephen Gaynor School, an independent school, serving students with learning differences.
 Steven is a doctoral student in the Instructional Technology and Media program at Teachers College, Columbia University where he focuses on the integration and development of technology throughout content areas.
 Steven holds a M.A. as a Technology Specialist from Teachers College, Columbia University and a B.S. in Electrical Engineering from California Polytechnic State University.